-Definition: Easements are a right given to another person or entity to trespass upon or use land owned by somebody else.
-Easements are used for roads, for example or given to utility companies for the right to bury cables or access utility lines.
-Landlocked home owners sometimes pay for an easement to cross the land of another to reach their home.
+Easements are a right given to another person or entity to trespass upon or use land owned by somebody else.
+Easements are used for roads, for example, or given to utility companies for the right to bury cables or access utility lines.
+Landlocked homeowners sometimes pay for an easement to cross the land of another to reach their home.

-The payment can be one-time, annual or any agreed upon payment schedule.
+The payment can be made once, annually, or at any agreed-upon schedule.
 Easements can also expire after a certain time period.

 Easements run with the land.
 Almost every home has an easement, generally for utility access.
-It is important to look for easements in the public records, especially if a prospective buyer plans to put in a swimming pool.
+Look for easements in the public records, especially if a prospective buyer plans to put in a swimming pool.
 A property owner cannot build on top of an easement.
 Just because the home is described in the marketing comments in MLS as a pool-sized lot does not mean that a new buyer can install a pool.
 It simply means the lot is big enough to accommodate a pool.
-So don't get misled by clever marketing.
+Don't let clever marketing mislead you.

 Easements by Prescription

-Common types of prescriptive easements generally are found in more rural settings and not in the middle of downtown in an urban environment.
+Common types of prescriptive easements generally are found in more rural settings and not in the middle of an urban environment.

 Finding Easements in Title Paperwork